Introduction

 Required fields:

-surveyResponse: Contains an array of responsesEach response needs a
+surveyResponse: Contains an array of responsesFor every response that has

 Example: